jackreid/jackreid.github.io/pages/podcasts.md

 **Status: Ongoing**

+Another not strictly space-related podcast, Press the Button is all about nuclear weapons.
+We can't have sustainability on Earth if we don't have an Earth, can we?
+The hosts have a very polished format of brief news updates and engaging interviews with experts.
+I think they have found just the right balance of technical detail, empathetic humanity, and political advocacy, always pushing for nuclear disarmament but not letting their hopes blind them to reality.

 ## The Space Above Us

 [<img style="float: left;" width=100 src="/docs/assets/media_reviews/podcasts/space_above_us.png">](http://thespaceabove.us/)

 **Status: Ongoing**

 ## Space and Things
 [<img style="float: left;" width=100 src="/docs/assets/media_reviews/podcasts/space_things.jpg">](https://spaceandthingspodcast.com/)